 There’s a remote chance of malaria-carrying mosquitoes on Benguerra Island, so it’s best to be cautious and take some medication.

-Cots are free, and extra beds can be added.
+Baby cots are free, and extra beds can be added.
 Babysitting with hotel staff costs US$10 an hour and, ideally, should be arranged when booking.
-The chef is happy to discuss dedicated meals on arrival, but younger children are asked to eat at 6.30pm.
+The chef will discuss dedicated meals on arrival, but younger children are asked to eat at 6.30pm.

 The hotel is committed to sustainable and responsible fishing, as well as building projects to help the local community.
 The Rainbow Fund was used to build the island’s school, and there are plans for a clinic.
 It also sponsors the football team, and provides English lessons.